 Each analysis server has the following features:

 - The software packages that make up the JASMIN Analysis Platform are all installed - providing commonly-used open-source analysis tools.
 These packages include NCO, CDO, Python2.7 (with netCDF4, matplotlib, numpy etc.,) and R.

 - Access to proprietary tools, e.g. IDL and Intel Fortran, through the Module System.

 - Ability to run X11/X-Windows applications (use the NX graphical desktop service to view X11 graphics output efficiently on your remote machine).

 Access to storage

 Each analysis server has:

-- Access the LOTUS /work/scratch-pw* and /work/scratch-nopw volumes.
+- Access to the LOTUS /work/scratch-pw* and /work/scratch-nopw volumes.